YoungWenMing/gifmaze/README.md

 1. Find a way to reduce the file size.
 This is accomplished by maintaining a rectangular region that holds the size and position of current frame and allowing variable mimimum code length for the LZW compression.

-2. Make the encoding process as efficient as possible.
-This is accomplished by using a generator to yield the pixels of the frame instead of repetitively creating/deleting new lists to hold the pixels and send them to the encoder.

-3. Write the frames to the file as quickly as possible.
+2. Write the frames to the file as quickly as possible.
 This is accomplished by writing them to a in-memory io file first and then flush the data to disk all at once.

 ## References